 Principle 3: A Younger Sediment or Rock Can Contain Pieces of an Older Rock

 When a rock or deposit forms, it can contain pieces, or clasts, of older rock layers.
-For example, say you have some granite bedrock being exposed to weathering in a fast-moving river until it breaks into pieces.
+For example, in a fast-moving river, the granite bedrock in the riverbed is exposed to a lot of physical weathering from the current, and pieces of it break off when other rocks hit it.
 Those pieces are then carried by the current downstream, where they are deposited and become part of a new layer of sedimentary rock.
 Those pieces of granite could not exist in the sedimentary rock without the granite existing first.
 The presence of clasts in an older rock inside of a younger rock still shows their relative ages, even if you cannot see where the two units make contact.

 Principle 4: Younger Rocks or Features Can Cut Across Older Ones

 Rocks can be cut across by other features, but the rocks had to be present already in order to be altered.
 For example, the San Andreas Fault is younger than the rocks it cuts through, and a hydrothermal vein carrying mineral deposits and searing its way through a layer of limestone must be younger than the limestone.